 Fiona Sinnott's house

-She was living in this rural cottage in Broadway, County Wexford, with her infant daughter, Emma, in the months leading up to her disappearance.
+The missing 19-year-old lived in this rented cottage with her infant daughter, Emma, in the months leading up to her disappearance.

-This is the last place that someone reported seeing her alive.
+This is the last place where someone claimed to have seen her alive.

-On February 8th, 1998, the 19-year-old spent her evening with friends at a nearby pub called Butler's.
-Meanwhile, her ex-boyfriend and the father of her child, Sean Carroll, sat at the bar by himself.
+On February 8th, 1998, Sinnott spent the evening with her friends at a nearby pub called Butler's.
+Meanwhile, her ex-boyfriend and the father of her infant child, Sean Carroll, sat at the bar by himself.

 At around 12.10 a.m., Sinnott decided to call it a night and walk back to her house on Ballycushlane.
-As she was leaving the pub, her ex-boyfriend decided to follow her.
+As she was leaving the pub, her ex-boyfriend followed her outside.

 This was the last time she was seen in public.

-Carroll told the gardaí that Sinnott had been experiencing pain in her arms and upper body and that she was planning on hitching a ride to a local doctor's office.
+He told the police that Sinnott had been experiencing pain in her arms and upper body and that she was planning on hitching a ride to a local doctor's office.

-However, investigators found no evidence that she was hitchhiking or that she went anywhere that day.
-Furthermore, when they inspected the cottage, they discovered that it was "unusually" clean.
+However, investigators found no evidence that she had been hitchhiking or that she went anywhere that day.
+Furthermore, when they inspected the cottage, they discovered that it was "unusually clean".

-When the authorities appealed for information on her whereabouts, a number of tips were received from the public.
+When the authorities appealed for information on her whereabouts, they received a number of tips from the public.

-One person claimed that they heard a woman screaming in the area on the night in question, while another motorist stated that they had seen a couple arguing.
+One person said that they heard a woman screaming in the area on the night in question, while another motorist claimed that they saw a couple arguing.

-At one point, neighbors noticed that dozens of black refuse bags were lined up outside the cottage.
+At one point, neighbors noticed dozens of black refuse bags lined up outside the house.

 A local farmer also came forward and said that he found Sinnott's name and belongings in a black refuse bag in his field.
 However, at the time, he presumed that it was just another case of someone illegally dumping waste on his land.
-Consequently, he decided to burn the items.
+Consequently, he promptly burned the items.

-Both the gardaí and her family believe that she was killed by a person who was well known to her.
+Both the police and her family believe that she was killed by someone that she knew very well.

 GPS coordinates